Tensorial Permanence of $K$-Stability for Diagonal AH-Algebras: Introduction

 Despite these examples, this kind of tensorial permanence is far from automatic.
 Tensoring can alter the topology of the unitary group in subtle ways.
 In general, there is no canonical way to identify unitaries in the tensor product of two C*-algebras with unitaries coming from either factor.
 However, for many classes of C*-algebras, $K$-stability is preserved under taking tensor products.
 For instance, Thomsen~(\cite{thomsen}) showed that if $A$ is either the Cuntz algebra $\mathcal{O}_n$ or an infinite-dimensional simple AF-algebra, then $A \otimes B$ is $K$-stable for every C*-algebra $B$.
 Furthermore, if $A$ is $\mathcal{Z}$-stable, then by the results of Jiang and Su~(\cite{jiang1997}) and Hua~(\cite{hua2025k}), $A$ is $K$-stable, and so is $A\otimes B$ for any C*-algebra $B$.

 To better understand these questions, we turn to diagonal AH-algebras, which are inductive limits of finite direct sums of homogeneous C*-algebras with connecting maps that are diagonal in a suitable sense (see Definition~\ref{def_diagonal_maps}).
 Diagonal AH‑algebras have been studied for several decades and have played a significant role in the theory of C*-algebras.
 Historically, they were used to construct examples of AH-algebras that did not have slow dimension growth (\cite{villadsen1998simple}), showing that inductive limits of homogeneous C*-algebras can behave in unexpected ways.
 Subsequently, they were employed to provide counterexamples to Elliott’s classification conjecture (\cite{Andrew_classification}).
-More recently, Elliott and Niu (\cite{elliott2025small}) have shown that, within the class of unital simple diagonal AH-algebras, the small boundary property, the uniform property $\Gamma$, and $\mathcal{Z}$-stability are equivalent.
-These developments highlight the continued relevance of diagonal AH-algebras as a testing ground for structural phenomena.
+These developments highlight the relevance of diagonal AH-algebras as a testing ground for structural phenomena.

 In this paper, we study the $K$-stability of tensor products of these algebras.
 The fact that the connecting maps in these inductive systems are diagonal is used in an essential way to give a complete characterization of $K$-stability of the tensor products of such algebras.
 For general AH-algebras, the situation is much more subtle.
 In fact, the problem is already difficult in the simple case: Villadsen~(\cite{MR1916650}) constructed examples of simple AH-algebras that are not $K$-stable, showing the limitations in the non-diagonal setting.
 The main result of the paper is the following. \begin{main}[Theorem~\ref{mainthm}] Let